 Streamlining time-consuming, and often costly tasks, such as administrative work can save your firm immensely.
 Considering the average lawyer can spend up to 12 hours per week on admin tasks; automating processes, such as data collection is one place to start.
-Using instructions forms can help your firm do this.
+Using Client Intake Forms can help your firm do this.

-What are instruction forms and how do they work?
+What are Client Intake Forms and how do they work?

 Client Intake Forms are electronic based forms that clients can use to provide you with the essential information you need before commencing work on a matter with a prospective client.

-Our instruction forms tool in the Service Portal saves on costly administrative time by collecting client information prior to appointments.
-The client simply fills in their information online via the “Information Sheet” tab on your Service Portal.
+Our Client Intake Forms tool in the Service Portal saves on costly administrative time by collecting client information prior to appointments.
+The client simply fills in their information online via the “Provide Information” tab on your Service Portal.

 Clients arrive at appointments without having to fill in time-consuming forms.
 Through your Service Portal, clients can enter in their personal information at a time that suits them best.
 The Service Portal is also mobile responsive, so clients can enter their information anywhere via their mobile.